lxma/AILaTeXImport/README.md

 # Remark
-/As I don´t own Adobe Illustrator any more, there won’t be any changes with this repository.
+*As I don´t own Adobe Illustrator any more, there won’t be any changes with this repository.
 I suppose it still works, but I cannot test it.
-I keep it available as an exemplary resource./
+I keep it available as an exemplary resource.*

 # AILaTeXImport
 Import Adobe Illustrator images into LaTeX